MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Introduction

 \section{Introduction}

 Supervised learning has enjoyed great successes in many computer vision tasks in the past decade.
 One of the most important fuel in this successful journey is the availability of large amount of high-quality labeled data.
-Notably, the ImageNet~\cite{imagenet} dataset for image classification, was where it all started for the deep learning revolution in vision.
+Notably, the ImageNet~\cite{imagenet} dataset for image classification was the spark that ignited the deep learning revolution in vision.
 In the video domain, the Kinetics dataset~\cite{kay-kinetics2017} has long been regarded as the ``ImageNet for videos'' and has enabled the ``pretrain-then-finetune'' paradigm for many video tasks.
-Interestingly, though years old, ImageNet and Kinetics are still the to-go datasets for pretraining, at least among those that are publicly available.
+Interestingly, though years old, ImageNet and Kinetics are still the to-go datasets for pretraining that are publicly available.
 This shows how much effort is needed to create these large-scale labeled datasets.

 To mitigate the reliance on large-scale labeled datasets, \emph{self-supervised learning} came with the promise to learn useful representations from large amount of \emph{unlabeled} data.
-Following the recent success in NLP (\eg, BERT, GPT-3~\cite{devlin-bert2018,brown-gpt2020}), some research has attempted to find its counterpart in vision.
+Following the recent success in NLP (\eg, BERT, GPT-3~\cite{devlin-bert2018,brown-gpt2020}), some works have attempted to find its counterpart in vision.
 Among them, pioneering research has been conducted in the image domain to produce successful methods like MoCo~\cite{he-moco2020} and SimCLR~\cite{chen-simclr2020}.
 Compared to images, large-scale video datasets induce even higher annotation costs, making it even more important to develop effective self-supervised methods to learn generalizable representations for videos.
-Some recent videos works attempted to learn such representations by training their models to solve pretext tasks, like predicting the correct temporal order clips~\cite{misra-eccv2016,fernando-cvpr2017,brattoli-cvpr2017,wei-cvpr2018,buchler-eccv2018}, predict future frames~\cite{diba-dynamonet2019} and predict whether a video is played at its intrinsic speed~\cite{benaim-speednet2020}.
+Some recent video works attempted to learn such representations by training their models to solve pretext tasks, like predicting the correct temporal order of clips~\cite{misra-eccv2016,fernando-cvpr2017,brattoli-cvpr2017,wei-cvpr2018,buchler-eccv2018}, predict future frames~\cite{diba-dynamonet2019} and predict whether a video is played at its intrinsic speed~\cite{benaim-speednet2020}.
 Though successful to a certain extent, these methods do not explicitly make use of motion information derived from the temporal sequence, which has been shown to be important for supervised action recognition tasks~\cite{simonyan-iclr2015,feichtenhofer-cvpr2016,wang-eccv2016}.